 Sibout Nooteboom

-At the annual conference of the International Association for Impact Assessment in Bologna (1-4 may 2025), Sibout Nooteboom will present a paper on the link between environmental assessment and strategic capacity.
 Sibout is a reflexive practitioner at the NCEA and associated with the Erasmus University of Rotterdam’s research group on public governance.
-His presentation will be based on three draft essays to be downloaded below.
-The paper nor the essays necessarily express the views of the NCEA or the Erasmus University.
+In July 2025, to be downloaded below.
+All views expressed in the essays and the article are personal and do not necessarily express the views of the NCEA or the Erasmus University.

-You can download the essays here 👇👇👇.
+You can download the essays below 👇👇👇.
 Enjoy reading!

 Essay 1.
 Making SEA contribute to strategic capacity